-Looking for a way to earn an income from home?
+Looking for a way to earn an income from home and enjoy helping people?

 I call these businesses the "let-me-make-your-life-easier" category.